Ashville, Ohio: Community Parks

-Ashville has one public park which is called the Ashville Community Park.
-The 10-acre park was deeded to the community on April 4, 1921, with the stipulation that the village used it for athletic and park purposes, by a community club that had purchased the tract a year earlier for $3,000.
+Ashville has two public parks.
+A half-acre park called the Westside Park was acquired in 1994, and a major renovation began in 2025, which equipped the park with a new open statehouse and playground equipment.
+The larger park, the Ashville Community Park, is a ten-acre area that was deeded to the community on April 4, 1921, with the stipulation that the village used it for athletic and park purposes, by a community club that had purchased the tract a year earlier for $3,000.
 The club also built an indoor shelter house before donating the land.
-Shortly after the acquisition, the village built a baseball field with concrete bleachers and a quarter-mile cinder track for community and school use.
+Shortly after the acquisition, the village built a baseball field with concrete bleachers and a quarter mile cinder track for community and school use.
 Ashville went on to install a playground, an outdoor shelter house, pickleball courts, basketball courts, restrooms and a gazebo.
 The park is host location of the annual Fourth of July Celebration and Viking Festival.

 Fourth of July Celebration

-Ashville's Fourth of July Celebration has taken place since 1929, and annually brings thousands of people to the community.
+Ashville's Fourth of July Celebration has taken place since 1929 and annually brings thousands of people to the community.
 Hosted by the Ashville Community Men's Club, the five-day event includes concessions, rides, a queen contest, a daily fish fry, musical entertainment, parades, and a community church service.
 The carnival is held at Ashville Community Park, at the village's center.
 Fireworks cap the celebration on Independence Day night and are fired from near the Teays Valley High School property.